Maddi5/FreeSurfer-FastSurfer_Comparison/README.md

 - **Volumetric Difference**: Measures the difference in volume between two sets.
 - **Hausdorff Distance**: Measures the distance between points in two sets.

+### processing_functions.py

+This script contains the functions to select the slices for one specific view (Axial, Coronal, Sagittal) and to process them, computing the total number of different pixels, the corresponding percentage and the total sum of the difference matrix in that slice.

 ### segmentations_comparison.py